Super-resolution of 4D flow MRI through inverse problem explicit solving: Conclusion

 \section{Conclusion}

-We have introduced a novel approach for super-resolving and denoising 4D Flow MRI based on the explicit solution of a complex-domain inverse problem.
-By reconstructing complex signals from clinical magnitude and velocity data and leveraging a fast Fourier-based algorithm, our method enhances spatial resolution without requiring training data or iterative solvers.
-Evaluations on both simulated and experimental datasets demonstrate the effectiveness of the proposed technique, paving the way for improved analysis of hemodynamic parameters in clinical applications.
+We introduced a fast, explicit method for super-resolution and denoising of 4D Flow MRI based on the analytical solution of a complex-domain inverse problem.
+By reconstructing synthetic 3D complex-valued signals from standard magnitude and phase images and using a non-iterative Fourier-based solver, the method enhances spatial resolution while remaining computationally efficient and training-free.

-\acknowledgments This work was partly funded by the France Life Imaging (ANR-11-INBS-0006 grant from the French “Investissements d’Avenir” program).
+The approach currently relies on Tikhonov regularization, and its validation has been limited to CFD-based simulations and a physical phantom.
+Future work will investigate the application of the proposed method to patient data, in order to assess its performance in capturing spatial–temporal flow structures and its ability to generalize to complex in vivo conditions.
+The integration of more advanced priors will also be explored to further improve reconstruction quality and robustness.
+Hybrid approaches such as deep unfolding will be investigated to automate parameter selection and enhance robustness while preserving the interpretability of the proposed framework.